Prerequisites

 - Ubuntu should have static IP

-- Outbound network access to: *.ubuntu.com, *.opensuse.org Port 80, *.netenrich.com and to *.threatlandscape.net on port 443 and 8443
+- Outbound network access to: *.ubuntu.com, *.opensuse.org on port 80, and *.netenrich.com on port 443

-- Firewall Configuration if required as per the below table.
+- Firewall configuration, if required, as per the below table.

 If you have firewalls or authenticated proxies in between the Chronicle forwarder container and the Internet, they require rules to open access to the following hosts: | ||